What is a Foil Resistor?

 Foil Resistor Applications

-- Audio Components – Audio components demand accurate reproduction of the signal throughout the circuitry.
-It must also be reproduced with no noise or distortion.
+- Audio Components – Audio components demand accurate reproduction of the signal throughout the circuitry with no noise or distortion.
 Foil resistors are ideal for this application.
-Their crystalline structure and lead configuration provide a high signal-to-noise ratio.
-The design etched in to the foil also makes these resistors well-suited to use as potentiometers.
+Their crystaline structure and lead configuration provide a high signal-to-noise ratio.
+The design etched into the foil also makes these resistors well-suited to use as potentiometers.
 They provide a smooth, linear resistance change response.

 - Oil Rigs – Temperatures in oil rig applications can exceed 525 degrees.
 Where other resistor types would melt or experience major changes in value, foil resistors are able to function.
-The thicker layer of resistive material allows them to not only function but remain accurate for several excursions in to extreme temperature environments.
+The thicker layer of resistive material allows them to not only function but remain accurate in extreme temperature environments.

 - Aviation – Resistors destined for use in aviation applications must be both highly precise, rugged and long-lasting.
 Foil resistors meet all of these requirements.
 With tolerances as low as 0.005%, extremely low TCR and high load life stability, these resistors are ideal for these demanding applications.